 For most musical work in the United States, musicians require a Classification P2 Work Permit, or other non-immigrant permit (detailed below).
-For some unpaid work, musicians may be eligible to enter the U.S. under B1 status.
+Also see—B1 Business class Visitor Visa.

 For specific information on what you will require and to download the application package, please see the links below:

-If you are an existing AFM member, please contact:
+If you are an existing AFM member, please contact the P2 Department:

-If you want to come to the AFM's Toronto office to review your completed application with an Artist Immigration Administrator, please make an appointment with Jill or Natacha in advance.
-Otherwise, you are welcome to drop it off at the reception desk anytime during office hours, or mail your P2 application package by courier or Xpresspost.
+If you would like to visit the AFM's Toronto office to have your P2 package reviewed with an Artist Immigration Administrator, please make an appointment with Jill or Kaitlyn in advance.
+Otherwise, you are welcome to drop it off at the reception desk during office hours, or send your P2 application package by courier, or Xpresspost, or mail.
 We do not accept applications by email or fax.

-Beginning in May 2013, U.S. Customs and Border Protection will no longer issue paper I-94 cards at air and sea ports of entry.
+As of May 2013, U.S. Customs and Border Protection will no longer issue paper I-94 Departure Records at air and sea ports of entry.
 Instead, the traveler's passport will be stamped with their Date of Entry, their visa classification and their Date of Exit (the date by which they must depart the United States).
 The I-94 information can then be accessed through an online portal and printed out.

-Paper I-94 cards will still be issued at land ports of entry.
+Paper I-94 departure records will still be issued at land ports of entry.